Khurram Shahzad Virk

 Khurram Shahzad Virk is a Pakistani politician who is a member of National Assembly of Pakistan since February 2024.
 He had been a member of the Provincial Assembly of the Punjab from July 2022 till January 2023.
 He also served as Minister of law before assembly dissolved.

 Early life and education

-Born on 1 April 1983 in Sheikhupura, Punjab, he obtained his LLB in 2005 from the Punjab University, Lahore his and Master's in Philosophy in 2007 from the G. C. University, Lahore.
+Born on 1 April 1983 in Sheikhupura, Punjab, he obtained his LLB in 2005 from the Punjab University, Lahore and Master's in Philosophy in 2007 from the G. C. University, Lahore.

 Political career

 He was elected to the Provincial Assembly of the Punjab from Constituency PP-140 Sheikhupura-VI as a candidate of Pakistan Tehreek-e-Insaf (PTI) in the July 2022 Punjab provincial by-election.
 He received 50,166 votes and defeated Mian Khalid Mehmood, a candidate of the Pakistan Muslim League (N) (PML(N)).

 He was elected to the National Assembly of Pakistan from NA-115 Sheikhupura-III as a PTI-backed independent candidate in the 2024 Pakistani general election.
 He received 130,416 votes and defeated Mian Javed Latif, a candidate of PML(N).